aws-samples/eks-workshop-v2/website/docs/security/guardduty/log-monitoring/unsafe-kube-system.md

 ![](assets/investigate.png)

-One importand information that is worth to take a look is the **Action** of the finding, on this on (Log monitoring type) we can see that is related to a `KUBERNETES_API_CALL`.
+Check the **Action** of the finding, where we can see that is related to a `KUBERNETES_API_CALL`.

 ![](assets/finding-action.png)

-Clean up the offensor Pod we used to generate the finding:
+Clean up the offending Pod we used to generate the finding:

 ```bash
 $ kubectl -n kube-system delete pod nginx